Adventure Studies Menu

 Past field schools

 Trails to Reconciliation.
-A domestic three-credit field school was offered.
-Six students did trail maintenance while learning about trail building, the history of the trails they visited, and the importance of building relationships and partnerships with Indigenous communities.
+A domestic three-credit field school.
+Students visit various Indigenous communities in BC to help build/maintain biking trails, learn about traditional land use and the history of the trails they visit, the importance of building relationships and partnerships with Indigenous communities, and the impacts of community-based tourism development.

 A new domestic three-credit field school was offered.
 Centered on the fast growing sectors of mountain bike and trail tourism.
 Five students travelled to central British Columbia to work on trail tourism projects and engage with local First-Nations communities.
 The field school worked with Recreation Sites and Trails BC as they do the community consultation, site selection and layout for a new recreational trail network.